hali4045/hali4045/README.md

-halo is a nutter butter
+one rectangle at a time